Yizhou Chi

 Yizhou Chi, Kevin Yang, Dan Klein

 We present THOUGHTSCULPT, a general reasoning and search method for tasks with outputs that can be decomposed into components.
-THOUGHTSCULPT explores a search tree of potential solutions using Monte Carlo Tree Search (MCTS), building solutions one action at a time and evaluating according to any domain-specific heuristic, which in practice is often simply an LLM evaluator. [paper]
+THOUGHTSCULPT explores a search tree of potential solutions using Monte Carlo Tree Search (MCTS), building solutions one action at a time and evaluating according to any domain-specific heuristic, which in practice is often simply an LLM evaluator.

-Yizhou Chi, Jessy Lin, Kevin Lin
+Yizhou Chi, Jessy Lin, Kevin Lin, Dan Klein

 • Feature Selection of High Dimensional Data by Adaptive Potential Particle Swarm Optimization